edjw/fly-go-example/README.md

-# Ed's adapted fly.io and go with live reload
+# Ed's starting Go server with live reload that deploys to Fly.io and Render

 A minimal Go application for [fly.io Getting Started](https://fly.io/docs/getting-started/golang/) documentation and tutorials.

-To get started:
+## Deployment

+### Fly.io

 1. clone this repo
 2. `flyctl launch` to launch the app on fly.io for the first time